PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 - Developing a growth strategy, experiment framework, and measurement for both.
 - Doing SEO optimization on the marketing site.
 Building landing pages.
 Optimizing the signup funnels.
 - Running A/B tests on specific parts of the signup and activation funnel.
-Trying to improve the conversion rate for both.
+Trying to improve the conversion rate and time to value.
 - Setting up in-app and push notification messaging systems.
 Building tools and systems for better product onboarding.
+- Developing features to access new markets such as localization and support for new types of payments.

 ### What do PostHog’s growth engineers work on?